AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-16544}

+* DXML-17171: AEM Guides: The copy and paste operation of topics exceeding 15KB fails with an unexpected error.
+* DXML-17088: AEM Guides: The functionality to change the document state from the **File Properties** panel isn’t working correctly and changes to the *Draft* state.
+* DXML-16931: AEM Guides: Linked images from the topics fail to appear in the baseline after version creation.
+* DXML-16896:AEM Guides: Reusable content panels don’t list elements when the **User preferences** are set to view files by **Filename**.
 * GRANITE-51375: idp-sync throws NPE if no intermediate path is specified.
-* DXML-17171: The copy and paste operation of topics exceeding 15KB fails with an unexpected error.
-* DXML-17088: The functionality to change the document state from the **File Properties** panel isn’t working correctly and changes to the *Draft* state.
-* DXML-16931: Linked images from the topics fail to appear in the baseline after version creation.
-* DXML-16896: Reusable content panels don’t list elements when the **User preferences** are set to view files by **Filename**.

 ### Known Issues {#known-issues-16544}